 What you need: GoPro, Swimwear, Shorts and shoes that can get wet

 The first part is a walk from the canyoning centre where you get a life jacket and a helmet.
 You can also hire shoes for about 100 Peso.
 Make sure you wear some sturdy shoes that can handle being in water for a while!
-And you can either just wear a bikini and the life jacket or like me a pair of shorts as well!
+You can either just wear a bikini and the life jacket or like me a pair of shorts as well!
 After the 20 minute walk you get to the top of the waterfall path.
-Then after this you begin the descent!
+Then after this you begin the descent.

 Lunch is then back at the start where you get your life jacket.
 It was such a fun day, for sure do it if you can while you’re in Cebu!